Find Affordable College Courses

 After completing their Associate Degree, medical assisting graduates from MCC carry an average student debt load of $19,101.

-Full Allied Health & Medical Assisting Services at Mott Community College Report
+Read full report on Allied Health & Medical Assisting Services at Mott Community College

-Kent State University at Ashtabula did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #13 on the list.
-Located in the town of Ashtabula, Kent State University at Ashtabula is a public school with a small student population.
+Kent State University at Ashtabula ranked #13 on this year’s Most Popular Allied Health Services Associate Degree Schools in the Great Lakes Region list.
+Located in the distant town of Ashtabula, Kent State University at Ashtabula is a public school with a small student population.

 Women make up 75% of the medical assisting majors at the school.